-Net cash provided by operating activities for the thirteen weeks ended April 29, 2017 was \$1.9 million compared to \$0.3 million of net cash provided by operating activities for the thirteen weeks ended April 30, 2016.
-The increase in net cash provided by operating activities for the thirteen weeks ended April 29, 2017 was primarily due to increases in net income and changes in certain working capital accounts including account payable payments.
+Net cash provided by operating activities for the thirteen weeks ended May 5, 2018 and April 29, 2017 was \$15.3 million and \$1.9 million, respectively.
+The increase in net cash provided by operating activities for the thirteen weeks ended May 5, 2018 was primarily due to increases in net income due to new store openings and increased profitability at existing stores.